Learn-TypeScript/understanding-typescript/README.md

             2. You can implement an interface inside a class.
 It can be used as a contract a class can implement and then has to adhere to.
 Then you can share an interface among different classes.
 Note: A class may implement multiple interfaces.
             3. We can implement `Inheritance` in interfaces by extending in an interface another one, or even multiple.
             4. With Interfaces you can describe the structure of a function too.
 But probably it's a bit more common to use custom types.
+            5. Interfaces: mark properties as optional by adding a `?` after the property.
+Note: You can also mark methods as optional: `myMethod?(){}`.
+And also parameters of methods...